Measurement of antiproton production from antihyperon decays in pHe collisions at $\sqrt{s_{NN}}=110$ GeV: Introduction

 The dominant process, namely \Lbardecay with promptly produced \Lbar particles, is measured relying only on the secondary vertex displacement from the PV and on the decay kinematics.
 The ratio

 is then determined using the prompt production result~\cite{LHCb-PAPER-2018-031}, obtained from the same dataset.

 In the second approach, an inclusive measurement of detached antiprotons is performed by exploiting the particle identification (PID) capabilities of the \lhcb detector.
 Prompt and detached \pbar are distinguished by the minimum distance of their reconstructed track to the PV, the impact parameter~(IP).
-As $\Rexc/\Rinc$ is predicted more reliably than the single ratios, the consistency of these two complementary approaches is verified.
+As the relative production yields of different antihyperon states can be predicted from first principles in statistical models~\cite{Becattini:2010sk}, the $\Rexc/\Rinc$ double ratio is expected to be predicted more reliably than the single ratios.
+The consistency of the two complementary approaches to the analysis is thus verified by comparing the double ratio with model predictions.

 The available measurements of the \Rexc ratio, though affected by large uncertainties, hint at a significant increase of this ratio for $\sqsnn > 100 \gev$~\cite{Winkler_2017}.
 The \lhcb fixed-target configuration is capable of exploring the energy scale where the \Rexc enhancement occurs.
 The contribution to \pbar production from charm and beauty hadron decays is estimated to be three orders of magnitude smaller than the prompt one, using the measured \ccbar cross-section in the same fixed-target configuration at \lhcb~\cite{LHCb-PAPER-2018-023} and the known charm branching fractions to baryons~\cite{fragm}.
 This is negligible compared to the accuracy of this measurement.